triggermesh/docs/docs/sources/googlecloudpubsub.md

 <!-- NOTE(antoineco): image from googlecloudstorage source purposely reused for simplicity -->
 ![Service account](../images/googlecloudstorage-source/iam-1.png)

-Create a [key in JSON format][gc-iam-key] for this service account and save it.
-This key is required to be able to run an instance of the Google Cloud Pub/Sub event source.
+Create a [key][gc-iam-key] for this service account and save it.
+This key must be in JSON format.
+It is required to be able to run an instance of the Google Cloud Pub/Sub event source.

 ### Pub/Sub Topic